CAREER TRAINING ACADEMY

 A final phase in our Professional Pilot Career Training Academy is career placement assistance.
-In addition to the relationships we have with our partner airlines, we also have a network of contacts within charter, law enforcement, freight, and other institutions who can help provide excellent career opportunities.
+In addition to career progression opportunities at Performance Aircraft and the relationships we have with our partner airlines, we also have a network of contacts within charter, law enforcement, freight, and other institutions who can help provide excellent career opportunities.
 It is our goal to help you achieve your pilot career goals and make informed decisions as you complete our program.

 You can start enjoying benefits from our partner airlines